PEOPLE DON’T TAKE TRIPS, TRIPS TAKE PEOPLE ~ JOHN STEINBECK

 A couple of days later we ate there again with a fresh from the sea platter of raw and cooked seafood—sea urchins, caviar, oysters, raw tuna, squid, octopus, sardines and cuttle fish

-For dessert, Ray ordered cannoli with pistachio stuffing and pistachio ice cream.
+We ordered this delicious but light seafood plate because we had dessert in mind.
+For Ray cannoli with pistachio stuffing and pistachio ice cream.
 The best cannoli we’ve ever had was in Taormina but this was every bit as good

 And for me tiramisu — WOW — I was not expecting this ball of chocolate